Choosing Between Saunas vs Cold Showers

 Athletes often take cold showers when they want to perform again, maybe the next day or the day after that.
 This means that performance, not adaptation, is the goal.
 People who have a lot of races or physical events in a week might find that taking cold showers in between helps reduce pain, inflammation, and swelling.

 People of all ages can take cold showers.
 In fact, a lot of people do cold exposure more for the mental health benefits.
-In fact, if you want to replace coffee, taking a cold shower every day is a great idea.
+If you want to replace coffee, taking a cold shower every day is a great idea.

-When you do a cold plunge, your focus, energy, and attention all get a big boost because adrenaline and noradrenaline flood your body.
+When you do a cold plunge tub for home or a facility-based cold plunge, your focus, energy, and attention all get a big boost because adrenaline and noradrenaline flood your body.
 Hormones like serotonin and dopamine also have very positive and long-lasting effects on your mood.

 saunas